 The provision for decommissioning plant and machinery is dependent on certain assumptions and estimates, such as timing of decommissioning and the applicable discount and inflation rates.
-A 0.25% reduction in the real discount rate would lead to an increase of the provision by £5.7m, whilst a 0.25% increase in the real discount rate would lead to a decrease of the provision by £5.5m.
-A delay of 5 years to all decommissioning activities would reduce the provision by £19.7m and an advancement of all decommissioning activities would lead to an increase in the provision of £9.6m.
+A 0.25% reduction in the real discount rate would lead to an increase of the provision by £8.1m, whilst a 0.25% increase in the real discount rate would lead to a decrease of the provision by £7.7m.